UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

   Any action that will result in the DNA sequences being drawn in a different place (e.g., inverting the y-axis or removing a helix), should implement `SvgPngCacheInvalidatingAction`.

-  Any Action modifying the DNADesign should implement `UndoableAction`.
+  Any Action modifying the Design should implement `UndoableAction`.
 This allows Ctrl+Z and Ctrl+Shift+Z for undo/redo.
-(Note there is something called `DNADesignChangingAction`, but that is more general.
-For instance, it is called when a new DNADesign is loaded from a file, which changes the DNADesign, but is not an undo-able action.)
+(Note there is something called `DesignChangingAction`, but that is more general.
+For instance, it is called when a new Design is loaded from a file, which changes the Design, but is not an undo-able action.)

-- **if necessary, add new data fields the app state**: In many instances, particularly "UI state" (aspects of the state that control how things look, but are not stored in the DNADesign), we are introducing new data to keep track of the data that changed.
+- **if necessary, add new data fields the app state**: In many instances, particularly "UI state" (aspects of the state that control how things look, but are not stored in the Design), we are introducing new data to keep track of the data that changed.
 In this example, the data is `app.state.ui_state.storables.modification_font_size`.
 Most of the time these fields won't be directly in `AppState`, but instead are in some class contained in the object tree whose root is `app.state`.

   If this is data that will be stored in localStorage, then this should be stored under `app.state.ui_state.storables`.
 If not (for example, more transient UI state such as the current coordinates of the dragging selection box, or Boolean indicating whether the design has changed since the last time it was saved), but it is still UI state, then it is stored in `app.state.ui_state`.
 Of course, `app.state.design` is persisted in localStorage, but that is handled separately.